Midnight and Blue: Themes

 Like A Heart Full of Headstones, Midnight & Blue deals with the themes of the past, the grey areas between good and evil, past mistakes and taking responsibility for them, as well as those of ageing and mortality.
 Ian Rankin has described Rebus, ageing alongside him in real time, as a kind of proxy, saying: 'He takes on all the aches and pains... that are waiting around the corner for me.
 I give all that stuff to him so I don’t have to worry about it so much.'

 Reception

 The novel was enthusiastically received, with Kirkus Reviews praising the 'vividly detailed portrait of the labyrinthine corridors of power in the prison,' and The Guardian calling it 'An expertly plotted... addition to a standout series.'

-Stuart Kelly in The Scotsman of 5 October 2024 says that there are two crimes under investigation in the novel (three, if the missing then found (by Shiv Clarke) teenager is included), but that readers wanting to solve them need to be alert.
+Stuart Kelly in The Scotsman of 5 October 2024 says that there are two crimes under investigation in the novel (three, if the missing teenager is included), but that readers wanting to solve them need to be alert.
 He goes on to say that the author manages to fulfil expectations without succumbing to the formulaic.
-Janet Christie talked to the author in the Oxford Bar that Rebus used to haunt.

 The Sunday Times in 2024 says: 'Rankin has taken the police procedural and transformed (it) into an epic character study of a man and his city.'